onelogin/terraform-provider-onelogin/docs/resources/onelogin_brands.md

 * `login_instruction` - (Optional) Text of the login instruction screen, styled in Markdown.
 Localised, see below.
 * `hide_onelogin_footer` - (Optional) Whether to hide the OneLogin footer at the bottom of the login page.
 * `mfa_enrollment_message` - (Optional) Text replacing the default message on the first screen of MFA registration.
 * `logo` - (Optional) Base64-encoded PNG for the login page logo, under 1MB.
-Write-only, see below.
+Write-only, and cannot be set to `""`; see below.
 * `background` - (Optional) Base64-encoded JPG or PNG for the login page background, under 5MB.
-Write-only, see below.
+Write-only, and cannot be set to `""`; see below.

 ## Attribute Reference